-There are no unfulfilled conditions or other contingencies attached to these subsidies during both years.
+There are no unfulfilled conditions or other contingencies attached to these subsidies for the year ended 31 December 2022.

 All of the Group's unsatisfied performance obligations for contracts with customers are for periods of one year or less.
 As permitted under HKFRS 15, the transaction price allocated to these unsatisfied contracts is not disclosed.